-If you have a peanut butter obsession like many of us at Eat This! do, chances are you've indulged in Nutter Butters a time or two.
+If you have a peanut butter obsession, chances are good that you've indulged in Nutter Butters a time or two.
 Who can blame you?
 Nabisco truly nailed the sweet and crunchy combo.
-Nutritionally speaking, though, they're not top notch: chowing down on a package of these peanut-shaped cookies will set you back where it hurts—empty calories, hydrogenated-oil fat, appetite-revving sodium, and blood-sugar-spiking sugar.
+Nutritionally speaking, though, they're not top-notch.
+Chowing down on a package of these peanut-shaped cookies will set you back where it hurts, thanks to their empty calories, hydrogenated-oil fat, appetite-revving sodium, and blood-sugar-spiking sugar.

-Although the idea of soft, chewy cookies reminds us of home, don't wallow in nostalgia.
+Although the idea of soft, chewy cookies reminds us of home, don't wallow in the nostalgia.
 These cookies may technically be classified as a "good source of fiber," but that doesn't mean they're a solid nutritional choice.
-They're made with chemically-bleached flour, inflammatory vegetable oils, artificial flavor, and TBHQ—a corrosion inhibitor used in biodiesel fuel.
-Try some of these high fiber foods instead.
+They're made with chemically-bleached flour, inflammatory vegetable oils, artificial flavor, and TBHQ, a corrosion inhibitor used in biodiesel fuel.
+Try some of these high-fiber foods instead.

 Chips Ahoy! with Reese's Peanut Butter Cups

 The combination of chocolate chips and peanut-butter-cup chunks are an efficient way to derail your diet in less than a minute.
 Get back on track with these 15 ways to break your bad eating habits.